-Should a medical employment ban already have been granted by the treating doctor, a job analysis is unnecessary.
+Should a medical employment ban already have been granted by the treating gynecologist, an assessment of the study conditions is unnecessary.

-Even the wish of the expectant mother to continue the work carried out previously does not release the employer from the obligation to comply with employment bans.
+Even the wish of the expectant mother to continue the work carried out previously does not release the University from the obligation to comply with employment bans.
 A voluntary takeover of the risk by the expectant or nursing mother is not possible for her own protection, and constitutes an offense.

+Student teachers in placements must have the assessment carried out in addition by the school at which the internship takes place.

-[ Assessment pursuant to Section 13 MuSchG (t o be filled out by the manager) The employee may continue to carry out the activities in n full.
-The employee may continue to carry out the activities after making adjustments to her workstation.
-The employee may be deployed at another workstation with different activities.
-The employee will receive an operational employment ban.
-Following adjustments were undertaken: (to be e filled out by the manager) Date: Date.
-Employee Manager Notice taken, date: Medical Officer Occupational safety specialist
+Assessment pursuant to Section 13 MuSchG (to be filled out by ) The student may continue to take part in full in all courses. () The student may take part in the courses after adjustments. () The student will receive an operational employment ban. ()

+Following adjustments were undertaken: (to be filled out by the

+Date:

+Student

+Notice taken, date:

+chairperson of the

+stamp and signature of the school

+(only for student teachers)

+Medical Officer

+Specialist for occupational safety